peterldowns/pgtestdb/README.md

 How does it work?
 Each time it's called, it:

-- Connects to a running Postgres server using the provided config
+- Connects to a running Postgres server using the provided config.
-- Ensures that there is a role `USER=testdbuser PASSWORD=password`
+- Ensures that there is a role `USER=pgtdbuser PASSWORD=pgtdbpass`.
 - Calls `Hash()` on the provided migrator to determine the name of the template database.
 - If the template database does not exist: